top of page

 A cancer survivor and patient advocate who helps cancer patients with after cancer care such as chemobrain issues

-Annie Sicard is a breast cancer survivor who became a patient advocate.
+Annie Sicard is a breast cancer survivor and a patient advocate.
 She works closely with cancer patients to support them with after cancer care, such as how to improve cognitive disorders such as chemobrain, chemo fog and brain fog.

 What are cognitive disorders?